Hans Wegner designed this elegant and simple recliner or deck chair in wood in 1958.

 The rope or halyard runs backwards and forwards across the seat and back rest and is threaded through regularly-spaced holes along the sides of the two frames.

 designed by Hans Wegner

-made first by Johannes Hansen and then PP Møbler
+first made by Johannes Hansen and then by PP Møbler

 overall height varies depending on angle of back